hrothmar/hrothmar.com/posts/2020-03-08 - Early Spring 2020 Playlist.md

 ---
-title: Early Spring 2020 Music Playlist
+title: Early Spring 2020 Playlist
 date: 2020-03-08
 excerpt: Hunting for music is one of my top hobbies outside of video games and cooking, and here's what I was listening to before the first lockdowns.
 tags: